sseiber/lva-gateway/README.md

 ### To do
 * Object detector device should take a "list" of detector labels
+* Device lifecycle
+    * Multiple instances of gateway
+        - Need to further guarantee ownership of leaf device to gateway.
+Add properties to the device so it can be identified by the owning gateway in restart scenarios.
     * Manage the "delete camera" flow
         - polling on the heath check to determine if still connected to the Hub
         - diagnose the Hub responses to get to the specific errors
         - gateway module should receive the error that device is disconnected to so gateway can manage the delete and re-provision of the device
 * Gateway module needs to keep track of devices in case it reboots and needs to re-provision each
     - [done] device needs to return to what it was doing (rtsp feed, ai model, etc.)
     - [done] need to store/persist device name, rtsp feed/creds, ai model etc.
 * Reconcile all try/catch stacks
     - User facing errors should be caught at the deviceMethod level and translated into readable strings
     - Log error message can remain descriptive (sans secrets/privacy)